GenericMappingTools/gmt/doc/rst/source/nearneighbor.rst

 .. _-N:

 **-N**\ *sectors*\ [**+m**\ *min_sectors*]\|\ **n**
-    The circular search area centered on each node is divided into *sectors* sectors.
+    The circular search area centered on each node is divided into a specific number of sectors (defined by *sectors*).
 Average values will only be computed if there is *at least* one value inside each of at least *min_sectors* of the sectors for a given node.
-Nodes that fail this test are assigned the value NaN (but see
+Nodes that fail this test are assigned the value NaN (but see |-E|).
-    |-E|).
-If **+m** is omitted then *min_sectors* is set to be at least 50%
-    of *sectors* (i.e., rounded up to next integer) [Default is a quadrant search with 100% coverage, i.e., *sectors* = *min_sectors* = 4].
-Note
-    that only the nearest value per sector enters into the averaging; the
+    If **+m** is omitted then *min_sectors* is set to be at least 50% of *sectors* (i.e., rounded up to next integer) [Default is a quadrant search with 100% coverage, i.e., *sectors* = *min_sectors* = 4].
+Note that only the nearest value per sector enters into the averaging; the